 I love spending Christmas in Norway and am so excited for the coming month of festivities here.
 But even if you won’t be coming to Norway this Christmas you can still add a bit of Norway to your Christmas at home.

-Last year I put together a list of Nordic gifts to give to loved ones, but this year I thought I could be even more specific with a list of my favorite Norwegian gifts that you can buy online.
+I’ve also put together a list of Nordic gifts to give to loved ones, but today I thought I could be even more specific with a list of my favorite Norwegian gifts that you can buy online.

 If you follow me on Instagram you might have noticed that I am a little obsessed with Norwegian sweaters.
 They are oh so toasty and so beautiful!
 Plus the high quality ones will last your whole life.
 And luckily you don’t even need to travel to Norway to buy one.